Publish With Us

 - Name chapter files by number.

 - If your text contains unusual characters such as non-roman or mathematical symbols, provide a complete list plus fonts.

 Include all parts of your manuscript.
 The parts of a complete manuscript are:

 - Title page

-- All front matter to be included, such as preface, introduction, acknowledgments, dedication, abbreviations list
+- Any front matter to be included, such as a preface, introduction, acknowledgments, dedication, and/or list of abbreviations

-- All back matter to be included, such as appendices, glossary, credits list for illustrations
+- Any back matter to be included, such as appendices, a glossary, and/or a list of illustrations credits

 - Bibliography or reference list (consult documentation guidelines)

 - Captions list for illustrative material

 - Please provide a separate list of files included with your text.